 The School of Pharmacy is a full member of the American Association of Colleges of Pharmacy (AACP).
 Currently, the Doctor of Pharmacy program at LAU is the only one outside the United States of America that is accredited by the Accreditation Council for Pharmacy Education (ACPE).
-The initial accreditation review took place in 2002 when full accreditation was granted.
-Hence, Pharm.D. graduates are eligible for licensure as pharmacists in most U.S. states.
+The program has been fully accredited since 2002.
+As a result, Pharm.D. graduates are eligible for licensure as pharmacists in most U.S. states.

 Bachelor of Engineering Programs

 The following undergraduate engineering programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET): B.E. in Civil Engineering, B.E. in Computer Engineering, B.E. in Electrical Engineering, B.E. in Industrial Engineering, and B.E. in Mechanical Engineering.